Open Enrollment Survival Guide for HR Professionals

 Nearly a third of employees procrastinate selecting their benefits.
 You can help prevent last minute scrambles by ensuring the enrollment process is seamless and user-friendly instead of frustrating.

 After you’ve selected your provider and options, but long before official rollout, the enrollment system will need to be thoroughly tested.
-For many, that looks like multiple taking test runs through the diverse options your employees may encounter.
+For many, that looks like taking multiple test runs through the diverse options your employees may encounter.
 Play the part of a 43-year-old male with a large family, a single 26-year-old female, a married 64-year-old currently working part time, etc. As you go, look for technological glitches, incorrect information, issues with pricing, or anything else that could frustrate the process.

 Hold Company Meetings